 The del rio trail project

 Calling all neighbors, cyclists, walkers, runners and trail goers!
-The City of Sacramento is continuing plans to encourage more people throughout the city to use active transportation modes such as cycling and walking.
+The City of Sacramento is continuing plans to provide more opportunities for cyclists and walkers to have more active transportation modes.
 The Del Rio Trail is a step in that direction as it helps to implement Sacramento’s Bikeway Master Plan.

 The proposed 4.5-mile trail will run south through the Land Park, South Land Park, Freeport Manor, Z’Berg, Pocket and Meadowview neighborhoods between Interstate 5 and Freeport Boulevard (see project map).